sagemath/sagewiki_to_gh-2022-10-10/Differential_Calculus_of_many_variables.md

 == Limits ==
 == Partial Derivatives ==
-== Local maximum and minimum for functions with two variables ==
+== Local maximum and minimum for functions with two variables == We start with the definition of local max and min.

 '''Definition.'''
 Let $f(x,y)$ defined over a region $R$ which contains the point $(a,b)$.